Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Extension to Image Processing

-\item \textbf{Modification 1:} The first modification is in the assignment step.
-As the observations in the image have a spatial interpretation, we use the minimum distance principle rather than the maximum likelihood principle in assigning the observations to different clusters.
+\textbf{Modification 1:} The first modification is in the assignment step.
+We use the minimum distance principle rather than the maximum likelihood principle in assigning the observations to different clusters.
+That is, we now assign $X$ (the intensity vector of red, green and blue colours for a particular pixel) to $C_{j}$ if the intensity vector of the cluster centre corresponding to $C_j$ is closest to $X$ (in the Euclidean norm) compared to all other cluster centres (instead of assigning $X$ to a cluster which maximizes its likelihood). \\ \\

-\item \textbf{Modification 2:} The second modification is in the outlier detection step.
+\textbf{Modification 2:} The second modification is in the outlier detection step.
 Although in our data analysis examples in Section 6, declaration of outliers has not been cluster specific, outliers may have different sources of possible anomalies, so a further classification among them may be useful.
 Note that prior to the identification of outliers, our algorithm assigns all data points among the regular clusters.
 We use these class memberships to consider a classification of the outliers; with $k$ clusters, there are $k$ different types of outliers according to their cluster assignment.
 It is likely that these points will end up representing different things in the reconstructed image.